-His Royal Highness the Duke of Edinburgh officially opened the new Cambridge Technology Centre.
+His Royal Highness the Duke of Edinburgh officially opened the new Cambridge Technology Centre (now the Global Innovation and Technology Centre).
 Gordon Edge, who led PA’s technology business from 1970 to 1986, presents the Duke of Edinburgh with a compass made from rare earth magnet technology developed by PA.
 PA went on to develop innovations such as the brushless servo motor with this technology, which is still used today in vehicles, machine tools and servo systems.

-1975 PA’s Cambridge Technology Centre wins design awards
+1975 PA’s Global Innovation and Technology Centre wins design awards

 PA Consulting Group commissioned Richard Rogers to create a prestige headquarters and laboratory complex.
 The floor space inside is divided into laboratories, which are enclosed at the centre of the building, and support space and all partitioning, which is made moveable to provide for changing requirements.
 This was one of the first ever open-plan offices, conceived that way to promote the interdisciplinary working that has enabled some of PA’s greatest breakthroughs.
 Awards: Financial Times Industrial Architecture Award; 1976 Royal Institute of British Architects (RIBA) Regional Award 1977 .

 1971 One of the first electronic pump dispensers

 PA developed an advanced electronic fuelling system for Dresser-Wayne.
 The heart of the dispenser was an early microprocessor-based computer.
 Electronic pulses transmitted directly from the meter to the computer.
 Advanced microprocessor electronic circuitry translated the pulses into useable data in the form of digital dollar and volume displays.
 Each pump or dispenser was designed to stand alone.
 No central computer or central power malfunction of a single dispenser could cause an entire installation to be shut down.